 Be honest with yourself here, as going the detox-only route initially, when underlying work is truly needed, often ends in paying for treatment twice, not once.

 When Is Close To Home, Too Close To Home?

 Most clinics provide standard detox protocols and some form of therapy.
 But will they still be supporting you after you leave the clinic?
-Asking a few basics like these upfront can save a lot of headache later.
+Researching the most appropriate option for you personally, can yield big long term results in your sobriety, later.

 If You Have Complex Needs

 You should know: your progress in treatment can depend heavily on the strength of the clinic staff around you, and the support of your peers.

 This can be especially important where you have complex drug or alcohol detox needs.

 The medical team at a given clinic have the final say of course, but the admissions team for a provider should be well-versed enough to give you an idea of how your detox will proceed.

 Does the medical team at a given clinic specialise in addiction?
 Or do they practice in more general matters, with addiction as a second interest?